-Established by the Treuhaft Foundation in honor of Alexander A. Treuhaft, this four-year full-tuition scholarship is offered to outstanding first-year applicants in science and engineering.
+Established by the Treuhaft Foundation in honor of Alexander A. Treuhaft, this four-year scholarship in the amount of tuition is offered to outstanding first-year applicants in science and engineering.
 Finalists will be invited to a required on-campus competition in March to determine the winners.

 Eligibility: First-year applicants in science and engineering